Skip to content

 On this page

-Most of the tools and apps we use today are organized in hierarchies, like folder structures, and tables, like Excel sheets.
+Most of the tools and apps we use today are organized in hierarchies, like with folder structures, and in tables, like with Excel sheets.
 Both approaches limit your thinking.
 Your brain works associatively, meaning you connect ideas, thoughts, emotions, and knowledge.
 Capacities combines associative note-taking with simple hierarchical patterns you are already familiar with.
 We talked about this in a blog post if you want to read more about this approach.

 How it works

-You can link any content in Capacities to any other content.
-A content does not live in a single folder or on a single page.
-It can be part of many pages and collections instead.
+Your objects do not live in a single folder or on a single page.
+They can be part of many pages and collections instead.
+In other words, you can reuse an object wherever it's useful.

 image